tink-crypto/tink-tinkey/README.md

 [keysets](https://developers.google.com/tink/get-started#keysets).
 It can
 encrypt or decrypt keysets with key encryption keys residing in a remote Key Management Service (KMS).
 Out of the box it supports AWS KMS and Google Cloud KMS.
-Adding support for other KMSs is easy, and doesn't require modifying Tinkey.
+Adding support for other KMSs is easy.

 The latest release is 1.12.0.